 The Health Economics and Evaluation Research (HEER) Program examines the economic and financial impacts of national, state and local-level health care interventions.
 The HEER Program aims to increase understanding of the costs and benefits of health care interventions, as well as suggest ways to make programs and policies more effective.

 Center faculty and staff apply economic theory and models to the analysis of a broad range of health care programs, ranging from public health interventions in community clinics to statewide interventions for Medi-Cal beneficiaries, to national reform proposals for health care financing.

-In addition to analysis, the HEER Program conducts three economic, programmatic and policy evaluations on behalf of public and private health care organizations, as well as government agencies and initiatives.
+In addition to analysis, the HEER Program conducts economic, programmatic and policy evaluations on behalf of public and private health care organizations, as well as government agencies and initiatives.